2022 Annual Report on Internal Complaint Handling

 Method of resolution

-Informally resolved: explanation provided about the procedure. - The complaint
+Handled informally: an explanation was provided regarding the procedure. - The complaint

 Method of communication regarding questions about a parking situation.